Quantum Algorithms Research

 2D Anyons: Particles with fractional statistics.

-Braiding: Exchange of anyons implements unitary: \(U = \exp(i\theta)\)
+Braiding: Exchanging anyons implements a unitary: \(U = \exp(i\theta)\)

-Fibonacci Anyons: Universal for quantum computation.
+Fibonacci Anyons: Universal for quantum computation — braiding alone suffices to approximate any gate.

 Topological Codes